AI Agents in the Enterprise: A Realistic and Encouraging Shift for CIOs and CTOs

 They expand it.

-This shift is not corrective.
+This shift is not correct.
+It is evolutionary.

 Introducing AIssist: The Natural Next Step in the Evolution